Yiselle Santos Rivera is a trailblazer.

 Two years ago, Yiselle learned of AIA’s 2016 Equity by Design survey results and she realized that more should be done to support women who pursue leadership roles within the field of architecture.
 To do this, she launched WIELD: Women Inspiring Emerging Leaders in Design.
 WIELD provides women in leadership positions a platform for visibility and engagement through a series of events.

 Infused with Yiselle’s own passion and leadership, WIELD encourages professionals — regardless of gender — the opportunity to build community by sharing their own stories and participating in networking opportunities.

-Now she’ll be able to use that passion in yet another pioneering role as she becomes the first Director of Equity, Diversity and Inclusion (EDI) for HKS.
+Now she’ll be able to use that passion in yet another pioneering role as she becomes the first Director of Justice, Equity, Diversity and Inclusion (JEDI) for HKS.
 Not only is the new position a dream come true for the lifelong diversity advocate, but she also believes the move is just good business.

 “We want to be able to provide the best value to our clients and our community,” Yiselle said.
 “And if we don’t look like our communities and our clients, we will not be able to provide them the best quality product.

 “Current studies show higher diversity and more diverse teams equate to better profit,” she added, noting that a more diverse workplace can increase a company’s profitability by 30 percent.

 Yiselle said she’s ready for the challenge this new role will bring.
 For one thing, she’ll maintain her current job as a senior medical planner on projects in the HKS Washington office that she has held since 2015.
 But she said she believes that will help her in her new JEDI role.